hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

 {{< /callout >}}

+Available variables for `placeholder_text`:
+ - `$PROMPT` - prompt text provided by pam.
+Usually this will be "Password: ", but it depends on your pam configuration.

 Available variables for `fail_text`:
  - `$FAIL` - pam fail reason
  - `$ATTEMPTS` - number of failed authentication attempts